annepham1512/Java-OOP-Whirlwind/lab02-annepham1512/README.md

 ---

-## Tasks

-### Part A: Fred the Fish
-- Implement the `getPestSound()`, `getPestAction()`, and `doAction()` methods.
-- Follow the provided finite state machine to manage Fred's behavior and transitions between states.
-- Write JUnit tests to ensure full coverage of all methods.

-### Part B: Custom Virtual Pest
-- Design your own pest with four unique states and owner actions.
-- Implement the `getPestSound()`, `getPestAction()`, and `doAction()` methods for your pet.
-- Ensure the GUI is updated with a unique image for your pet, and modify the interactions accordingly.
-- Write JUnit tests to verify correct behavior of your custom pet.

----

 ## Finite State Machine

 Fred the fish's behavior is represented by a finite state machine with four states and transitions as described below: